-It’s Fleet Week, and New York is awash in sailors.
+Next week is Fleet Week, and soon New York will be awash in sailors.
 If you’re moved by all the festivities and want to get in on the maritime merriment, there are sites exploring New York’s links to the sea throughout all five boroughs.
 From barges to schooners to yachts to dry docks, here are 10 sites where you can celebrate New York’s seafaring spirit.

 Image courtesy of NYPL